Candas1/Sideboard-Arduino/README.md

 * Press the 'PlatformIO:Upload' button (bottom left in vscode) to build and upload the firmwware

 ### Debug
-Enable debug by uncommenting DEBUG_SERIAL in the config.h file.
+Enable debug by uncommenting DEBUG_SERIAL in the config.h file.<br>
 [SEGGER RTT](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) let's you debug without the need for an USART to USB bridge.
-It uses the STLINK and the programming pins.
-Only downside is that you need to make sure you stop the rtt connection before flashing. <br>
+It uses the STLINK and the programming pins.<br>
+Only downside is that you need to make sure you stop the rtt connection before flashing.<br>
-[This](https://www.youtube.com/watch?v=_vNCye_IlYU) video shows how to use it for monitoring in Platformio.
+[This](https://www.youtube.com/watch?v=_vNCye_IlYU) video shows how to use it for monitoring in Platformio.<br>

-The debug menu options depend on what features are enabled in config.h
+The debug menu options depend on what features are enabled in config.h.<br>

 ```
 === HELP ===